Mary Caroline Blair: Life with the Duke

 Mary Caroline became the Duke of Sutherland's mistress sometime around 1883 when her husband died in a shooting accident.
 There was speculation that it was suicide or murder, although the official verdict was accidental death.
 The affair continued after her husband's death, but in 1889, she caused a scandal when she and the Duke married only four months after the death of the Duke's estranged wife.
 They were married at the Church of the Good Shepherd in Dunedin, Florida, on March 4, 1889.
 Their marriage broke the convention that widowers should not remarry for a year, and it went against the advice of Queen Victoria to not remarry so quickly.
 After marriage, Mary Caroline became the Duchess of Sutherland and obtained a high rank in British society.
 However, the scandal surrounding their extra-marital affair and the swift marriage resulted in her being ostracized by high society.
-She was never fully welcomed into society life upon her return to England.
+She was never fully welcomed into society life upon her return to Great Britain.